 The University has reserved a number of places for senior year admissions.
-Quality students holding recognized qualifications such as AD/HD or attending final year of a recognised sub-degree programme will be considered for senior year admissions with a view to minimizing duplication of learning and promoting credit accumulation and transfer.
+Quality students holding recognised qualifications such as AD/HD or attending final year of a recognised sub-degree programme will be considered for senior year admissions with a view to minimising duplication of learning and promoting credit accumulation and transfer.
 Please click here for programmes which will offer senior year places.

 Those admitted via senior year admission route have already been granted credit transfer up to 60 credit points (cps) and expected to complete the programmes within 2 academic years.
 In this regard, they are no longer entitled to apply for credit transfer of individual courses upon admissions (i.e. no double benefit).
 To achieve the best learning outcomes, students admitted via senior year admission route may be required to study additional courses to meet the curriculum requirements.

 Yes.
 You should indicate your preference on the online application form via our application system.
 If you fail to do so, we will assume that you prefer to be admitted to the first year studies of our undergraduate programmes.
 For those who have not been offered a senior year place, they will be considered for year one entry.
 Block credit transfer up to 30 credit points (i.e. equivalent to the total required credit points for Year 1 study) will be granted to eligible AD/HD graduates with good cumulative GPA.
 For details, please click here.

 There is no upper limit on the number of programmes for which each local applicant can apply.
 Application fee for local applicants is HK$150 per programme.
 The fee once paid is non-refundable and non-transferable unless the programme in question is cancelled by the University.